 |Indoor Temperature||Candidate Unit (kWhrs)|

-For the locked case (third row in table above), the primary driver behind the larger increase is that the non-ventilation load line is not automatically adjusting to accommodate the more severe conditions at the lower setpoint (see discussion on locking feature).
-So the effect of the original non-ventilation load line (based on delta-T) is clearly increased by the lower setpoint.
+For the locked case (third row in table above), the primary driver behind the larger increase is that the non-ventilation load-line is not automatically adjusting to accommodate the more severe conditions at the lower setpoint (see discussion on the locking feature).
+So the effect of the original non-ventilation load-line (based on delta-T) is clearly increased by the lower setpoint.

-In the contrasting un-locked case (second row), the load line is defined to be in balance with the capacity (see methods page).
+In the contrasting un-locked case (second row), the load-line is defined to be in balance with the capacity (see methods page).
 So the change in setpoint has a less direct impact on the consumption.
-This is because the lower return temperatures adversely affect mixed air conditions and the corresponding system performance.
+This is because the lower return temperatures adversely affect mixed-air conditions and the corresponding system performance.
 And to achieve balance between total sensible load and the reduced capacity, the total sensible load must be reduced.
-Therefore, the primary driver behind the increase in consumption, for this case, is not directly loads, but rather seen most strongly in two associated affects:
+Therefore, the primary driver behind the increase in consumption, for this case, is not directly loads, but rather seen most strongly in two associated effects:

 - More cooling bins: The lower setpoint essentially extends the cooling season.
 There are more bins where the cooling loads are satisfied by the economizer but still add to energy consumption because of fan power.

-Note that the setpoint affects the mixed air conditions (for both locked and un-locked cases).
-The lower return temperature adversely affects the sensible capacity which dominates the unit performance correction effects (see chart of the overall correction factor (OCF)).
+Note that the setpoint affects the mixed-air conditions (for both locked and un-locked cases).
+The lower return temperature adversely affects the sensible capacity which dominates the performance-correction effects (see the bin data for the overall correction factor (OCF)).
 The OCF factor is higher for the lower setpoint cases.
 Higher OCF factors correspond to higher consumption.

-Indoor Relative Humidity: In auto mode the indoor humidity ratio is equal to the outside humidity ratio.
-In fixed mode, the indoor relative humidity is assumed to be controlled to a fixed value.
+Indoor Relative Humidity: Uncheck the "auto" feature to specify a fixed humidity level.
+In "auto" mode the inside humidity reflects outdoor conditions.
+In "fixed" mode, the indoor relative humidity is assumed to be controlled to a fixed value.

 Discussion: The "auto" mode models

-is equivalent to assuming a moisture mass balance if moisture
+Tracking is equivalent to assuming a moisture mass balance if moisture

 gains (from people and processes) equal moisture losses from condensate.
-This approximation

 If you know the typical humidity levels in your building during the summer, use the "fixed" mode (especially if you have an associated piece of equipment that controls the humidity).
 If not, use the "auto" mode.
-Note that the RTU Comparison Calculator does not calculate the energy usage of any associated humidification or dehumidification devices.
+Note that the calculator does not determine the energy usage of any associated humidification or dehumidification devices.
 It strictly calculates energy estimates for the air conditioner.

 The following reference discusses empirical validation of simplified methods for modeling humidity: Miller, J.D., "Development and Validation of a Moisture Mass Balance Model for Predicting Residential Cooling Energy Consumption," ASHRAE Transactions, Vol. 90, pt.
 2, 1984, (275-293).

-Total Capacity: Select the ARI net cooling capacity of the equipment being used (or equivalently, the cooling load of the building).
+Total Capacity: Select the AHRI net cooling capacity of the equipment being used (or equivalently, the cooling load of the building).

-If a variable-speed system is selected using the "Fan and Compressor" control, the staging control is ignored.
+If a variable-speed system is selected using the "E-Fan and Condenser" feature, the "Number of Stages" feature is ignored.
 In this case all the bin calculations are reported in the first stage.

-In all cases (unless the spreadsheet interface is used), the units are represented with this ARI rated capacity, the EER, and DOE-2 correction factors.
+In all cases (unless the spreadsheet interface is used), the units are represented with this AHRI rated capacity, the EER, and DOE-2 correction factors.